COLUMN-Europe's climate credentials sullied by coal import binge: Maguire | Headlines

 Europe's hard-earned climate champion credentials are being tarnished after it boosted thermal coal imports by more than any other region in the first eight months of 2022.
 The Continent was the only region to increase coal imports from January through August compared with the same slot in 2021, bringing in 35.5% or 15 million tonnes more of the power generation fuel, according to data from Kpler.

-Even so, the increased purchases reverse a years-long decline in European coal imports and potentially undermine efforts made over the past decade to establish Europe as a renewable energy leader and serious advocate for cutting coal use.
-Since 2010, scores of coal plants have been retired across Europe and elsewhere amid an intensifying backlash against dirty fuels and broad adoption of lower-emitting energy sources that can help combat climate change.
+Even so, the increased purchases reverses a years-long decline in European coal imports, and potentially undermines efforts made over the past decade to establish Europe as a renewable energy leader and serious advocate for cutting coal use.
+Since 2010, scores of coal plants have been retired across Europe and elsewhere amid an intensifying backlash against dirty fuels and a broad adoption of lower-emitting energy sources that can help combat climate change.

-But in doing so, those purchasers have rolled the clock back on key climate-related metrics and jeopardised Europe's status as a leader in emissions reduction policies and technologies.
+But in doing so, those purchasers have rolled the clock back on key climate-related metrics, and jeopardised Europe's status as a leader on emissions reduction policies and technologies.
 HARSH LESSONS FOR, AND FROM, GERMANY

 Further, Germany's adjusted supplier base also reflected that of broader Europe.
 Due to pressure to shun Russian energy products, Germany was forced to source coal from far-flung origins including Colombia and South Africa, which not only added to buyer costs but also exacted an environmental toll through supply lines that stretched up to eight times longer than from northern Russia, which formerly supplied 75% of Germany's seaborne coal.